"Hang on a sec," bond markets say after week of ECB buying

 Traders said the ECB and the national central banks conducting the programme were still active on Friday.
 But given this week's strong buying, the banks can afford to slow down.

 "But the tensions are likely to return.
-If you buy 9 billion euros and yields are already down 20 basis points, it means that you have to pay high prices to get the bonds.
+If you buy 9 billion euros and yields are already down 20 basis points it means that you have to pay high prices to get the bonds.
 There's more than a year and a half to go."
+[ID:nL5N0WF0QQ]

 German 10-year yields were a tad higher at 0.26 percent, having troughed at 0.188 percent on Tuesday -- almost half their levels at the start of the week.
-Italian and Spanish equivalents edged up to 1.17 and 1.12 percent, respectively, not far from all-time lows.
+Italian and Spanish equivalents were also a touch higher at 1.15 percent and 1.1 percent, respectively, not far from all-time lows.

 Didier Saint Georges, managing director at Carmignac Gestion, has focused on long-dated Spanish, Italian and Portuguese bonds in his recent purchases.